J-VAR: Analysis of RR Lyrae light curves in seven optical bands: J-VAR DR1 RR Lyrae Catalog

 \section{J-VAR DR1 RR Lyrae Catalog}

 This appendix describes the J-VAR DR1 + \textit{Gaia} DR3 catalog of light curve analyses for $315$ RR Lyrae stars.
 The catalog includes both observational data and derived pulsation parameters.
-Table \ref{tab:Nr._of_objects} summarizes the number of sources with available periods and amplitudes in each of the seven J-VAR optical bands.
-Table \ref{tab:rrlyrae_catalog} provides a detailed overview of the catalog contents.
+Tab.~\ref{tab:Nr._of_objects} summarizes the number of sources with available periods and amplitudes in each of the seven J-VAR optical bands.
+Tab.~\ref{tab:rrlyrae_catalog} provides a detailed overview of the catalog contents.

 \end{appendix}